tdiprima/ML-Python-Projects/docs/Deep Fakes.md

 This compressed representation is known as the "latent space" or "latent code", and it **can be used to generate new images** that share the same features as the input image.

 ### Variational autoencoder

-A variational autoencoder (VAE) is a type of autoencoder that has a different architecture and training objective.

 In addition to encoding and decoding the input image, a VAE also learns to generate new images by **sampling from a probability distribution** over the latent space.